codewars/docs/content/languages/factor/authoring.md

 MAIN: run-tests
 ```

-### Custom assertion messages
+### Custom result messages

-Sometimes it can be helpful to have full control over the assertion messages for both passing and failing assertions. `testest` includes the ability to set custom messages, as well as a couple helper words:
+Sometimes it can be helpful to have full control over the unit test messages for both passing and failing tests. `testest` includes the ability to set custom messages, as well as a couple helper words:
-- `lf` will simply output `"<:LF:>"`, which is required by Codewars to properly print a new-line in assertion messages
+- `lf` will simply output `"<:LF:>"`, which is required by Codewars to properly print a new-line in success and failure messages
-- `seq.` will properly print a sequence, in particular to be used for `expected` and `got` in failure assertions.
+- `seq.` will properly print a sequence, in particular to be used for `expected` and `got` in failure messages.

 **Success**